 Having no fixed abode and moving around a lot while you are a student, as well as missing payments on credit cards and racking up debt in your overdraft, can mean your credit report comes out of the whole experience a little worse for wear.

-As such the first thing you should do is check your credit report.
+Thus, the first thing you should do is check your credit report.
 This will show any defaulted payments from the last few years as well as the last addresses you are recorded as having lived at.

 Check that all the information is correct; for example if you see an address listed that you have never lived at or an account opened in your name that has nothing to do with you, you should contact the credit agency and inform them of the right information.